Chattanooga State is pleased to be launching three new courses in the Hospitality and Tourism industry starting this fall:

 As the use of social media becomes more commonplace, the barrier between personal time and the workplace is quickly disappearing.
 Employers are being faced with a barrage of questions as to how they can address workplace issues caused by social media use, while avoiding legal exposure at the same time.
 Most business owners tell us

-Congratulations to the Chattanooga State Lady Tigers Softball team for earning the Region VII/TCCAA Tournament title earlier this week for the 19th time in 22 seasons.
+Congratulations to the Chattanooga State Lady Tigers Softball team for earning the Region VII/TCCAA Tournament title earlier this year the 19th time in 22 seasons.
 Season highlights include:

 - Record of 51-6